El Centro Legal Projects

 LAFLA-Santa Monica (Legal Aid Foundation of Los Angeles)

-Clinic Chairs:
+Project Chairs:

 Confidentiality Notice: Confidential information received via email is not subject to lawyer-client confidentiality.

-• VAWA/U-Visa Clinic
+• VAWA/U-Visa Project

-As a joint effort between the Immigration Law Society and El Centro, the Immigration (VAWA) Clinic helps undocumented immigrants who have left abusive relationships or been victims of serious crimes submit VAWA or U-Visa applications.
+As a joint effort between the Immigration Law Society and El Centro, the Immigration (VAWA) Project helps undocumented immigrants who have left abusive relationships or been victims of serious crimes submit VAWA or U-Visa applications.
 These applications allow them to stay in the country, receive a work permit, and obtain permanent residence.
 Eligible applicants are also placed on the path to US citizenship.
 Volunteers work directly with clients, including survivors of domestic violence, as survivors of sexual abuse, felonious assault, and attempted murder.
-Clinic volunteers work in pairs and meet face-to-face with clients to interview them for their applications.
+Project volunteers work in pairs and meet face-to-face with clients to interview them for their applications.
 Volunteers then draft a VAWA or U-Visa declaration and review it with the client.

 Community Partner: